 # Password Manager

 Passwords are critical for professional and personal usage.
-Using the same password or a password based on the personal information (birthday, parents name, family name, known location, etc.) is really risky.
-In addition to store passwords, this kind of tools can generate random string passwords and so much more
+Using the same password or a password based on personal information (birthday, parents' name, family name, known location, etc.) is really risky.
+In addition to store passwords, this kind of tool can generate random string passwords and so much more

 - KeePassXC: the latest version provides a very cool UI, in addition to a lot of features like Auto-Type that works very well.
-The information is stored into a encrypted flat file stored into the local machine; no server and no synchro with teammate (more for a personal usage)
+The information is stored into an encrypted flat file stored into the local machine; no server and no synchro with teammate (more for personal usage)

-- Bitwarden: my new favorite tool 😁 compatible with iOS, Android, Windows, Mac and several browsers (extension).
+- Bitwarden: my new favorite tool 😁 compatible with iOS, Android, Windows, Mac, and several browsers (extension).
 Totally free when the server is self-hosted; very competitive if you choose the cloud solution.
-It is open source and support CLI
+It is open-source and supports CLI

 - Azure Key Vault: the best tool for your scripts or applications hosted on your Azure environment